 Relationship issues, or family conflict

-Difficulties at school or work
+Difficulties at school, in education, or work

 Managing life transitions like menopause or retirement